tyjhart/flowanalyzer/README.md

 # **Manito Networks Flow Analyzer**

-The Flow Analyzer is a freely available Netflow and IPFIX collector and parser, that stores flows in Elasticsearch and graphs flow data in Kibana.
+The Flow Analyzer is a Netflow and IPFIX collector and parser, available under the [BSD 3-Clause License](#License), that stores flows in Elasticsearch and visualizes them in Kibana.
+It is designed to run on Ubuntu Server, either as a single installation or in an Elasticsearch cluster.

 Visualizations and Dashboards are provided to support network flow analysis right out of the box.

-See the License section below for licensing details.
+See the [License section](#License) below for licensing details.

 # **Project Goals**